 Originally published in 1968, this collection features many of the author’s favorite holiday dishes, as they were included in one of his short stories.
-(Unfortunately, we couldn’t get all of the recipes, as our copy of the magazine was incomplete.)
+(Unfortunately, we could only get 10 of the recipes for you, as our copy of the magazine was incomplete.)

-While it’s true that there are no breakfast recipes here from the famed author of “Breakfast at Tiffany’s,” you should definitely be able to find a few new-to-you Thanksgiving dishes here.
+While it’s true that there are no breakfast recipes here from the famed author of “Breakfast at Tiffany’s,” you should definitely be able to find a few new-to-you Thanksgiving dishes.

 10 of Truman Capote’s favorite Thanksgiving recipes

 Most readers will recognize Truman Capote presiding over our Thanksgiving feast.